-To develop rules for BEAD subgrantees, the CPUC is engaging in a public deliberative rulemaking and soliciting extensive feedback from stakeholders, similar to the process that the CPUC must take to form the basis of any CPUC-adopted decision establishing program rules, as governed by statute.10 This is in addition to requirements in NTIA's BEAD NOFO.
+To develop rules for BEAD subgrantees, the CPUC is engaging in a public deliberative rulemaking and soliciting extensive feedback from stakeholders, similar to the process that the CPUC must take to form the basis of any CPUC-adopted decision establishing program rules, as governed by statute (California Public Utilities Code Section 1701.4 (c) requires the CPUC, upon initiating a quasi-legislative proceeding, to assign one or more commissioners to oversee the case and an administrative law judge.
+The assigned commissioner shall prepare and issue by order or ruling a scoping memo that describes the issues to be considered and the applicable timetable for resolution and that, consistent with due process, public policy, and statutory requirements, determines whether the proceeding requires a hearing).
+This is in addition to requirements in NTIA's BEAD NOFO.
 This means the CPUC will provide multiple additional opportunities for stakeholders and members of the public to provide input on the implementation of BEAD through the formal rulemaking process.

-Prior to submitting this Initial Proposal Volume II to NTIA for its required review by the end of 2023, the CPUC issued a draft version for comments from stakeholders and members of the public on the proposed program design, including the BEAD-specific eligibility map, Challenge Process, Subgrantee Selection Process, project affordability requirements, labor and workforce requirements, and all other required elements of the Initial Proposal necessary to describe the proposed implementation of BEAD.
+Prior to submitting this Initial Proposal Volume II to NTIA for its required review by the end of 2023, the CPUC issued a draft version for comments from stakeholders and members of the public on the proposed program design, including the Subgrantee Selection Process, project affordability requirements, labor and workforce requirements, and all other required elements of the Initial Proposal necessary to describe the proposed implementation of BEAD.